Route Providers

 FerrostarCore--)Your Application: [Route] or error

 This part of the platform layer follows the Hollywood principle.
-This provides elegant ways of configuring rerouting, which we’ll cover next.
+This provides elegant ways of configuring rerouting, which we cover in Configuring the Navigation Controller.